 4. Best Value: Y&Y Plasfun Belay Glasses

 These glasses are a #1 best seller on Amazon, and for good reason.
-Priced at $50, these belay glasses are similar in design and functionality as top of the line belay glasses at a fraction of the price.
+These belay glasses are similar in design and functionality as top of the line belay glasses at a fraction of the price.
 The slim profile of the frames increases your field of vision, so there aren’t any obstructions.
 They’re high-quality and come in several color options.
 They even come with a carrying case and rope retainer.

 5. Cheapest: Epic Peak